The Hunny Pot

 Expedited time-frame & retail rollout

 At Hunny Pot, CORE was faced with an expedited time-frame to deliver a store design concept and retail rollout over 4 retail levels.
 The CORE retail team worked closely with the Client and their consultants to execute a fully designed store to mark the opening of the first licensed Cannabis retail store in Toronto.
 Located in the trendy Queen West downtown neighbourhood, the multi-level retail space was designed to embrace the open central atrium and skylight and designate each level specifically for shopping zones.
-The simple, clean and modern store design makes use of the hexagon shape to pay homage to the owner’s namesake/store name and ‘Hunny’ theme.
+In addition, the simple, clean and modern store design makes use of the hexagon shape to pay homage to the owner’s namesake/store name and ‘Hunny’ theme.

 Upon entering the space, guests are greeted into a reception area with a large moss green wall, gold reception desk and 11-foot high double-perforated black metal screens that create larger honeycomb shapes when only viewed at certain angles.
 A series of black and white painted rift-cut oak hexagon-shaped tables undulate on the upper levels as an interactive bud bar; some with glass showcase displays to highlight key products.
 The theme is also carried through the store with a sequence of gold metal vertical strips mounted on the wall mimicking drips of honey located next to the lower cash area.
-Additional elements of greenery are layered through-out each level with cascading vines; and the colour and material palette of glass, black and gold metal mixed with white and black wood were utilized to complement the existing interior finishes and space.
+Additional elements of greenery are layered through-out each level with cascading vines.
+The colour and material palette of glass, black and gold metal mixed with white and black wood were utilized to complement the existing interior finishes and space.

 Creating a comfortable, inviting and beautiful space